ResearchScientist/BrainRegionNotes/brocas-area.md

 # Function

 ## Primary
-Role is unclear in #production , #syntax , #lexical access.
+- Role is unclear in #production , #syntax , #lexical access.
-#Articulatory representation in left frontal cortex is controversial.
+- #articulatory representation in left frontal cortex is controversial.

 ## Peripheral